 That doesn’t mean you have to blindly accept every little piece of feedback you get.
 A lot of the time it will be misguided, or just plain wrong.
 But every so often they’ll be right.
 And thanking your colleague is a step in the right direction to accepting that fact.

-A quick note: if you’re a manager or someone of high status within a company, it can be tough for folks ‘beneath’ you to give you feedback.
+💡 Tip: If you’re a manager or someone of high status within a company, it can be tough for folks ‘beneath’ you to give you feedback.
 If you find yourself in that situation, try to give them a bit extra encouragement and thanks for their bravado.